 - Asset tracking and monitoring: Connected systems can send detailed information about the status of items across the supply chain.
 This provides stakeholders with all the information they need to make the most informed decisions or take action to prevent issues.

-IIoT industry applications
+Real-world industry applications of IIoT

-IIoT impacts all areas of manufacturing, across all industries, and can benefit any facility with manufacturing production equipment.
+IIoT application impacts all areas of manufacturing, across all industries, and can benefit any facility with manufacturing production equipment.

 Some of the key areas where IIoT is becoming most prevalent include: